Tanzu-Solutions-Engineering/tpk8s-dns-controller/README.md

 you can check the logs on the controller pod in the cluster to make sure it is working along with the external-dns logs.

-# Deploying on Tanuz Platform Self Managed
+# Deploying on Tanzu Platform Self Managed Cluster[WIP do not use]

 When running self managed this can be deployed in the self managed control plane cluster.
 If this approach is not preferred the other approach can still be used with TPSM.
 This approach could also be used for a generic install on a non managed cluster.